How To Master The Reception | Wedding Photography Guide, Pt. 8

 9. Be Aware Of Cultural Nuances

-While wedding receptions feature many similar traditions across multiple cultures, including a grand entrance, first dance, speeches/toasts, and even cake cutting, there are also traditions that are unique to each culture.
+While wedding reception photography features many similar traditions across multiple cultures, including a grand entrance, first dance, speeches/toasts, and even cake cutting, there are also traditions that are unique to each culture.
 For example, at a Jewish wedding reception, you should expect to photograph the blessing of the challah bread as well as the hora dance.
 At a Chinese wedding reception, you might get to witness a Chinese Lion Dance, and it’s not uncommon for professional dancers to entertain guests at Hindu wedding receptions.

 Learn how to photograph cultural weddings with the help of our Cultural Wedding Photography Guides!